angular/angular/aio/content/start/deployment.md

 # Deployment

 To deploy your application, you have to compile it, and then host the JavaScript, CSS, and HTML on a web server.
-Built Angular applications are very portable and can live in any environment or served by any technology, such as Node, Java, .NET, PHP, and many others.
+Built Angular applications are very portable and can live in any environment or served by any technology, such as Node, Java/Kotlin, .NET, PHP, and many others.

 <div class="alert is-helpful">